 - US viewers may face bandwidth limitations

-IMDb TV is a spinoff of Amazon’s Prime Video – and it’s free!
-It contains everything from movies to TV series to IMDb TV originals.
+Amazon Freevee (previously IMDb TV, nee IMDb Freedrive) is a spin-off of Amazon’s Prime Video – and it’s free!
+It contains everything from movies to TV series to Amazon Prime originals.
 Starship Troopers?
 Big Fish?
-Midsommer Murders, the bloodiest show in the history of the UK?
-It’s all there for the American audiences to drink in.
+Midsomer Murders, the bloodiest show in the history of the UK?
+It’s all there for the limited audiences to drink in.